moj-analytical-services/user-guidance/source/documentation/tools/index.md

 A web application to upload data to the MoJ Analytical Platform in a standardised way.

 ### [Create a Derived Table](create-a-derived-table)
-A tool for creating persistent derived tables in Athena
+A tool for creating persistent derived tables in Athena.

 ### Python packages